Choosing a college is stressful and ensuring that you make the right decision can often feel like a daunting task. To help with the

 You've heard the student body is attractive.
 So what?
 Maybe you like this.
 Maybe you’re worried you won’t fit in.
 Either way, you should ignore these stereotypes because they probably are just that.
 Also, the attractiveness of a student body shouldn't really make a difference in your decision on where to get an education.

 Not applying to certain schools because you assume you won’t be accepted underrates your potential and limits your future.
 The experts, including those of us at Fastweb, recommend applying to reach schools for a reason.
-You never know what you can achieve if you don’t try – so at least make an attempt.
+You never know what you can achieve if you don’t try – so at least try.

 Whether you’re a homebody who wants to stay close or an escape artist who wants to get as far from home as possible, the location should be a factor in choosing a college.
 However, living at home -- or not -- should not be the sole decision maker.